changmn/contours/README.md

 This project provides a class, IsolineGenerator, that generates isolines for a texture of weight values.
 The isoline vertices are created in a geometry shader and returned in a vertex buffer using transform feedback.
 The isolines can then be rendered as GL_LINEs using a user-provided program.

+The generated isolines seem to look good, at least for lines drawn with GL_LINE.
+I haven't tried extruding them into thicker lines or antialiased lines yet, so we'll see.
+This is definitely a work in progress, and likely to change.
+If you have any ideas or suggestions, please let me know!

 ## Basic Usage:

     GLint Nx = 500; // Grid width